bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 ## Accounts

 An account roughly represents a user.
 An account may hold one or several addresses.
-An account is 2-128 characters long, and may only contains the Base64 Character set.
+An account is either an empty styring (default account) or 2-128 characters long, and may only contains the Base64 Character set.
 So, a numeric ID (in decimal or Hex form) is also ok.

 ## Implemented

 * getinfo - Returns an object containing various state info.
-  Compatible, plus extra info
+  Compatible, plus extra info.

+* getaccountaddress  -  (account)  -  Returns the current bitcoin address for receiving payments to this account.
+  *If (account) does not exist, it will be created along with an associated new address that will be returned*.
+  Compatible.

 ## Working on

-* getaccountaddress  -  (account)  -  Returns the current bitcoin address for receiving payments to this account. *If (account) does not exist, it will be created along with an associated new address that will be returned*.

 * getaccount  -  (bitcoinaddress)  -  Returns the account associated with the given address.